brandondjango/Sdet-Architect/README.md

 In WebApp projects, this layer is for your page objects and selenium.
 In Mobile device projects, you got your Appium driver; in Api Test porjects, rest client code, etc.

-I would include examples here, but the possibilities only extend as far as your technical abilities can take you.

-The main factor that will drive development here are your dependencies and good coding practices/structure.
+The main factor that will drive development here are your dependencies and good coding practices.
 Be smart!

 ### External Dependencies

 External dependency considerations for a test project are the same as all projects.

-Be smart and judicious about choices, and keep up with security concerns with new versions.
+Good practice is to keep up with security concerns as new versions of your dependencies come out.

-It is especially important to keep an eye on open source libraries.
-Looking at your Ruby gem rest-client.

 ---

 ## Web Application Software Automation

 Web Application Testing is the biggest use case of automated testing in the software industry.
 As such, there's a lot of resources, tools, community, and knowledge widely available to automators.
-I will discuss some of them here, but it's important to note what really separates good testers/automators in this space is fundamental understanding of core principles, rather than automating some point and click action.

 ### Tool choice for Webdriver Automation